mokagio/mokacoding/metallo/src/posts/2015-01-25-calabash-ios-with-cocoapods-and-build-configurations.md

 By using CocoaPods we can automate the version updates, and by using a custom Build Configuration we can use the main Target, and new files will always be there.

+The setup process is quite straightforward, and you can follow it on [this example repo](https://github.com/mokagio/setup-calabash-ios) while reading along.

 ### 1. Get Calabash

 Calabash is distributed via [RubyGems](https://rubygems.org/), so getting it is as easy as running: